sleonny/CreateREADME/Develop/README.md

     ## Description

-    This project was created to generate high quaity README files for future projects.
-Creating this increased my knowledge of the inquirer package and node.js.
+    I created this project to generate high quality README files for future projects.
+I learned how to use inquirer and node.js to accomplish this.

+    ## Screenshot

+    ./develop/screenshot/exampleREADME.png

     ## Installation

-    To install please clone the repository @ github.com/sleonny/CreateREADME
+    To install please clone the code from the repository @ github.com/sleonny/CreateREADME

     ## Usage

-    To quickly and easily create README files for future projects.
+    To quickly and easily generate README markdown files for future projects

     ## Credits

-    Inquirer, W3 schools, VS Code Editor
+    Inquirer, W3 Schools, ChatGPT, VS Code Editor

     ## License